nest/nest-simulator/doc/userdoc/guides/spatially_structured_networks.rst

 -  the extent shall be centered about :math:`y=0`.

-From Eq. :numref:`dx_dy_extent`, we see that the extent of the NodeCollection must be :math:`(n_x d, n_y d)`.
+From Eq. :eq:`dx_dy_extent`, we see that the extent of the NodeCollection must be :math:`(n_x d, n_y d)`.
 We now need to find the coordinates :math:`(c_x, c_y)` of the center of the layer.
 To place the left edge of the extent at :math:`x=0`, we must place the center of the layer at